paulgrayson/pivotal-reporting-kit/README.md

 	> QueryProject.new(268755).count
 	=> 52

-### Count stories in project with the label 'needs merge'
+### Count stories in project with the label 'needs merge' in the current iteration

 	> QueryProject.new(268755).label('needs merge').count
 	=> 4

+### Count stories in project with the label 'needs merge' and include those done in previous iterations

+	> QueryProject.new(268755).label('needs merge').include_done.count
+	=> 9

 ### Count stories in project with the label 'flaky' that have not been started (unstarted)